 This issue Rocha and Panseca’s styles work well together although there is a noticeable drop in quality on the pages Panseca provides, particularly with the depiction of Dex-Starr and the Red Lanterns.
 There’s still the nagging issue of Simon’s disappearing gun holster but I think that’s a detail that will continue to be problematic so long as creators insist on it’s continued usage.
 Blond continues to be consistent throughout the series and I really like how he mutes the colors as a nice visual clue when we see past events intermingled with the present.

 Green Lanterns #5 is one action sequence which goes on too long and does nothing to promote the growth of the story.
 Nearly a ridiculously high 70% of the panels in this issue feature nothing more than inner monologues of the two main characters, and many of those offer no new insight into our protagonists.
-This issue screams filler - two out of five lanterns.
+This issue screams filler – four out of ten lanterns.